Images (5)

 EtiopathogenesisThis section has been translated automatically.

 The molecular pathology of Kindler syndrome is known.
-Detection of a loss-of-function mutation of FERMT1 (KIND1 gene), which maps to chromosome 20p12.3.
+Detection of a "loss of function" mutation of FERMT1 (KIND1 gene), which is localized on chromosome 20p12.3.
 This gene encodes Kindlin-1, a membrane-associated structural protein that is mainly expressed in basal keratinocytes.
 Kindlin-1 links the actin in the cytoskeleton to the extracellular matrix.
 Kindlin-1 is involved in the cell adhesion of epithelial cells.
 It contributes to integrin activation.
 When co-expressed with talin, it enhances the activation of ITGA2B.
+A total of 59 different mutations have been described to date (Youssefian L et al. (2015).

-Kindlin-1 is required for normal proliferation of keratinocytes and also for normal polarization of basal keratinocytes in the skin and for normal cell shape.
+Kindlin-1 is required for normal keratinocyte proliferation, normal polarization of basal keratinocytes in the skin and normal cell shape.
 Kindlin-1 plays a major role in the adhesion of keratinocytes to fibronectin and laminin and in the normal migration of keratinocytes to wounds.
 May mediate TGF-beta 1 signaling during tumor progression.

 ManifestationThis section has been translated automatically.